HikkaV/DS-ML-Courses/docs/assignment1_unsup_ml.rst

 Clustering with unsupervised learning and key concepts of it
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. note:: This chapter is under creation, we apologize for it.
+.. warning:: This chapter is under creation, we apologize for it.
 It will be added in a near future, please stay up to date in order not to miss it.